Olof Mellberg: Olympiacos

-On 23 June 2009, it was confirmed that Mellberg agreed with Olympiacos to sign a three-year contract with the club.
-Olympiacos paid Juventus €2.5 million for the Swede's signature.
-Despite the rotation of several managers in the club while there, he was always a constant in the central defence and his consistency and experience proved to be invaluable for Olympiakos.
-Thanks to his passionate play and high professionalism, he has become a fan favourite – to the point that when Olympiakos had a streak of bad games, Mellberg was always the only player who was spared from criticism – and one of the most highly respected players in Greece.
+On 23 June 2009, Mellberg moved to Olympiacos on a three-year contract for a fee of €2.5 million.
+He won Super League Greece in his second season, securing the title on 20 March 2011 with three games to spare after a 6–0 home win over rivals AEK Athens.

-Mellberg turned down a new deal at the end of the 2011–12 season to extend his time in Athens, hoping to find a new challenge with his agent saying, "...we don't close any doors."
+The club from Piraeus retained their title in 2011–12, again with three games remaining, once Panathinaikos's points deduction for fan behaviour was upheld.
+Olympiacos also won the Greek Football Cup, with Mellberg scoring the only goal of the two-legged semi-final against OFI Crete in March.
+He turned down a new deal at the end of the 2011–12 season, hoping to find a new challenge with his agent saying "we don't close any doors."

 Villarreal

 On 8 August 2012, Mellberg signed a one-year contract with Spanish club Villarreal.
-Mellberg appeared 29 times for Villareal in Spanish Segunda División, scoring twice, and was an important part of the squad that finished second in Segunda División and was promoted to La Liga.
+Mellberg appeared 29 times for Villarreal in Spanish Segunda División, scoring twice, and was an important part of the squad that finished second in Segunda División and was promoted to La Liga.

-FC Copenhagen and retirement
+Copenhagen

-On 9 July 2013, Mellberg signed a two-year contract with Danish champions FC Copenhagen, but left after one season.
+On 9 July 2013, Mellberg signed a two-year contract with Danish champions Copenhagen, but left after one season.
+He then retired.